rfaeljr/bookapi-rest/README.md

 # bookapi-rest
-Example of API Rest written with Java with Spring boot Implemented CRUD for Book domain
+Example of API Rest written with Java and Spring boot Implemented CRUD for Book domain

 # Finally Objective: